ArkadiuszKaros/NLP-Book-POS-Extractor/README.md

 ## How It Works
 1. **Sentence Extraction**: The script reads the text files of both series and extracts individual sentences.
 2. **POS Tagging**: Each sentence is processed with spaCy to identify various parts of speech, such as nouns, verbs, adjectives, and more.
-3. **Visualization & Statistics**: The data can be visualized to understand the distribution of different parts of speech across the texts.

 ## Installation